 After many years of performing my cabaret shows, I had a flash of inspiration to try something very different.
 In 1993, I wrote, produced and starred in my own comedy musical show called 'Viva Zapata', which had an extremely successful season in Sydney's prestigious Bankstown Town Hall Theatre Restaurant.
 With a cast of talented artistes, musicians and an outrageously funny script, the show gained excellent reviews and was considered to be one of the best and most amusing productions staged at that venue.

-Throughout this time, I continued to perform my shows and also played as a solo lounge performer, where my ability on guitar created a very different sound to that of most other such entertainers, who totally relied on electronic backing tracks for their performances, although I did use backing tracks to feature my instrumental solo playing.
-I also devised a concert show using backing tracks, so that I could perform it at venues that did not have bands.
+Throughout this time, I continued to perform my cabaret shows and also played as a solo lounge performer, where my ability on guitar created a very different sound to that of most other such entertainers, who totally relied on electronic backing tracks for their performances, although I did use backing tracks to feature my instrumental solo playing.
+I also performed my concert show using backing tracks, so that I could present it at venues that did not have bands.

 I enjoyed this solo work immensely and I developed an unusual finger-picking style using a plectrum and three steel guitar finger picks, so that I could play my guitar as if it were three instruments - lead, rhythm and bass guitar, all at the same time.
 My audiences, especially other guitarists, were fascinated to hear such a huge and full sound emanating from nothing more than one guitar and a drum machine.
 Eventually I retired the drum machine and went 'fully sequenced', using excellent backing tracks for these performances, however all the guitar playing was mine alone.